lurchmath/cust-parse-test/tutorials/Test Results.md

-The following page lists all tests run using the example converter in this repository, which was build to verify that the language-building and conversion tools in this repository work.
+The following page lists all tests run using the example converter in this repository, which was built to verify that the language-building and conversion tools in this repository work.
 It can convert among LaTeX, putdown, and JSON formats (as of this writing).
 The specific conversions it performed (to satisfy the requirements of the test suite) are shown below.